-Born in a leap year to a Swedish air hostess mother from Västmanland and a scientist father from “Kraftwerk” city with a Polish surname, who is currently designing bricks for a future moon station, I started playing the violin when I was nine years old (because Bach is cool!) and joined an orchestra at eleven.
+“Born in a leap year to a Swedish air hostess mother from Västmanland and a scientist father from “Kraftwerk” city with a Polish surname, who is currently designing bricks for a future moon station, I started playing the violin when I was nine years old (because Bach is cool!) and joined an orchestra at eleven.
 We played concerts in Sweden, Russia, Lithuania, Spain and Germany.
-I became leader of the orchestra at 18 and remained in that position until the day our conductor retired and the orchestra seized to exist.
+I became leader of the orchestra at 18 and remained in that position until the day our conductor retired and the orchestra disbanded (dis-orchestra-ted?).
 During my Uni years I focused on busking, jam sessions and Jazz violin.
-I adore Rusanda Panfili (for her passion), Johan Veron (for his tone) and most of all Patricia Kopatchinskaja (for her spirit and sensuality).
+I adore Rusanda Panfili (for her passion), the invisible Johan Veron (for his tone), Jean-Luc Ponty (for his inimitability), Hilary Hahn (for her right hand), Itzhak Perlman (for his authenticity) and last but not least Patricia Kopatchinskaja (for her spirit and sensuality).

 On repeat at the moment: “Vincent” by Don McLean &

 “I Started A Joke” by The Bee Gees.